|Message from Alexander Dudley

 Hello, citizens of Earth, friends, photographers and naturalists!

 Welcome to a sample of my Australian wildlife photography library.
-Amongst these pages are photos of Australian reptiles (including snakes, lizards, turtles and crocodiles), various marsupials (including Tasmanian Devils and Koalas), frogs and birds, that have been taken since I picked up my first SLR Camera in August 1984.
+Amongst these pages are photos of Australian reptiles (including snakes, lizards, turtles and crocodiles), various marsupials (including Tasmanian Devils and Koalas), frogs and birds, that have been taken since I picked up my first SLR Camera in August 1984, so many of these are scanned slides.

 I am and always have been very interested in wildlife, especially reptiles and amphibians.